 An insight into teaching on your course

 The course is taught in blocks of three days, each month.

 Our approach to how managers and leaders learn uses proven management and leadership development approaches.

 Recognising the workplace as an important place to learn

-Learners will apply ideas in the workplace, improving their skills through a range of workplace activities and then reflecting and reviewing this practice with perers on the programme.
-All the assessments are applied and related to the individuals' own workplace.
+Learners will apply ideas in the workplace, improving their skills through a range of workplace activities and then reflecting and reviewing this practice with peers on the programme.

 Organisational processes can be applied to ensure that individuals plan to develop their own strengths in line with business competencies and values, and to recognise their own personal needs.

 Using 'flipped learning'

 This reverses the conventional process of teaching by providing the content prior to the teaching and learning session using a virtual learning environment, so that the focus of the workshop becomes about active learning and application of theory to practice.